erthink/libmdbx/docs/_preface.md

 otherwise they grow without bound.
 MDBX tracks retired/freed pages within the database and re-uses them for new write operations, so the database size does not grow without bound in normal use.
-It is worth noting that the "next" version libmdbx (MithrilDB) will solve this problem.
+It is worth noting that the "next" version libmdbx (\ref MithrilDB) will solve this problem.

 The memory map can be used as a read-only or read-write map.
 It is read-only by default as this provides total immunity to corruption.
 Using read-write